VladimirZag/TelegramNotificationBot/README.md

 # TelegramNotificationBot
-Telegram bot that makes notifications for your gorup using Spring.
+Telegram bot that makes notifications for your group using Spring.